fiorix/wsdl2go/README.md

 to compare values.

-Once the code is generated, wsdl2go invokes gofmt from $GOROOT/bin/gofmt and will have if you don't have it installed.
+Once the code is generated, wsdl2go invokes gofmt from $GOROOT/bin/gofmt and will fail have if you don't have it installed.